Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 2 Results

-Our participants shared their views on different use scenarios for each design.
-They commented that the \textbf{\textit{None} condition} could be useful when they simply wanted someone else to hear their complaints.
-Another notable use scenario was for reflecting on their feelings through writing or leaving records for future reflections: ``\textit{I want to use it (the \textit{None} condition) when I can't talk to others about something, but it's hard for me to keep it to myself, and I want to be heard, even if it's by a robot.}'' (PB29)
+Our qualitative results uncovered different rationales for preferences of each condition.
+The \textbf{\textit{None} condition} was found useful when they simply wanted someone else to hear their complaints.
+Our participants also commented that it could help them reflect on their feelings through writing or leaving records for future reflections: ``\textit{I want to use it (the \textit{None} condition) when I can't talk to others about something, but it's hard for me to keep it to myself, and I want to be heard, even if it's by a robot.}'' (PB29)

-With respect to the \textbf{\textit{Passive} condition}, our participants expressed that they would use it when the stress originated from others.
+Our participants expressed that they would use the \textbf{\textit{Passive} condition} when the stress originated from others.
 Other participants also explicitly mentioned that they would rather avoid using the \textit{Passive} design when the cause of their stress was associated with themselves: ``\textit{I want to use it (the \textit{Passive} condition) when I feel stressed about others.
 I would not use it for stress within myself because I don't feel it is very effective.}'' (PB13)

 The \textbf{\textit{Interactive} condition} was deemed useful when participants felt intense stress.
 However, our participants felt that they would not use it when they were exhausted: ``\textit{I wanted to use the \textit{Interactive} condition when I was feeling a bit strongly stressed.
-There are quite a few times when expressions alone are not enough to completely relieve stress, so I felt that this condition would help me relieve even the intense stress.}'' (PB33) This impression is in line with our quantitative results on the perceived effort, where the \textit{Interactive} condition was rated as significantly more effortful than the \textit{Passive} condition (Section \ref{subsubsec:results2-easeofuse}).
+There are quite a few times when expressions alone are not enough to completely relieve stress, so I felt that this condition would help me relieve even the intense stress.}'' (PB33) This impression is in line with our quantitative results on the perceived effort, where the \textit{Interactive} condition was rated as significantly more effortful than the \textit{Passive} condition (Section~\ref{subsubsec:results2-easeofuse}).

-In summary, our qualitative results highlight different possible use scenarios of the three visual conditions that the quantitative results did not uncover.
-Our participants considered that the \textit{None} condition would be rather useful for seeking mental cool-down.
-Their comments also clarified the similarities and differences between the \textit{Passive} and \textit{Interactive} conditions.
-Both feedback designs were considered better suited for stress stemming from others, while the \textit{Interactive} design can be effective for supporting the relief of intense stress.
+Our qualitative results reveal scenarios for the three visual conditions not shown in the quantitative data.
+Participants found the \textit{None} condition useful for mental cool-down and relaxation.
+Comments highlighted that both the \textit{Passive} and \textit{Interactive} conditions served better for stress from others.
+The \textit{Interactive} design helped to relieve intense stress though subjective workload was higher in the other designs.